How did people survive the great depression?

 The short answer – get “really” frugal

 As with any people suffering in poverty, the only option is to make things last as long as possible and be very careful with what you spend your money on.
-The reason America is usually the focus of attention when it comes to the great depression (apart from the fact it started there) is because this previously rich country hadn’t seen its people suffer like this for a very long time, and the only thing it could do was watch for years as the population struggled for food and shelter.
+The reason America is usually the focus of attention when it comes to the great depression (apart from the fact it started there) is that this previously rich country hadn’t seen its people suffer like this for a very long time, and the only thing it could do was watch for years as the population struggled for food and shelter.

 (missions were set up to provide people with free food, but they didnt last long before running out of funding)